 I easily reached my next destination by hitch-hiking upto Khaltsi and then to Lamayaru from Achinathang.
 There, I even handled the shop of my home stay owner for a few hours.
 (I could sell three bottles of minute-maid :-P, I bleed Gujju after all) The next morning, I left early considering that I wished to reach Leh as early as possible.
 The destiny certainly didn’t want me to go as per my plan.

-Then came the troupe of these saviours from Maharashtra who were on their leisure trip in Ladakh.
+Then came the troupe of these saviors from Maharashtra who was on their leisure trip in Ladakh.
 I boarded their vehicle and had fun laughing at their jokes and comments.
 Not to mention the old melodies sung by these lovely people.
-I even vomited on the way; but Ms. Doctor in the bus immediately came to my rescue with medication.
+I even vomited on the way, but Ms. Doctor in the bus immediately came to my rescue with medication.

 I bade them adieu at Lamayaru as they proceeded towards the monastery.
 I again had to wait for another vehicle to move towards Leh.
 This time I opted for a truck that moved at the speed of a snail.
 I eventually had to board another car in order to reach on time.

 And finally, I reached Leh to meet this crazy family of Tashi Angchok.
 He was the guide behind my offbeat exploration in Ladakh.
 The mornings here were spent gazing at the sparkling peak of Stok Kangri right from my room window and writing about my journey.
 The afternoons were even more enjoyable as I cooked the lunch of my wish and talked for hours to Tashi’s mother who didn’t understand even the ‘H’ of Hindi. 🙂 But that was the real fun.
 We both kept on talking in our own language and ended up laughing at each other as we wouldn’t understand anything.
 One day I had even kneaded the dough of sattu believing it to be the wheat flour. (the whole dough then had to be given to the cow 😐 )